Hemapriyaranganathan/DAA_Module_19/EX 1C Quick Sort.md

  To Write a python program to implement quick sort on the given values and print the sorted list and pivot value of each iteration

 ## Algorithm
-1.Select a pivot element from the array (commonly the first or last element).
+1. Select a pivot element from the array (commonly the first or last element).
 2. Partition the array into two subarrays: elements less than pivot and elements greater than or equal to pivot.
-3.Place the pivot between the two subarrays at its correct position.
+3. Place the pivot between the two subarrays at its correct position.
-3.Recursively apply Quick Sort to the left subarray.
+3. Recursively apply Quick Sort to the left subarray.
-4.Recursively apply Quick Sort to the right subarray.
+4. Recursively apply Quick Sort to the right subarray.

 ## Program:
 ```